 This will ensure that your medical examination was completed correctly and not swayed by your employer to avoid paying for higher compensation.

-Once you have completed both doctor examinations, consult and hire a personal injury attorney.
+Once you have completed both doctor examinations, consult and hire a personal injury attorney in the Chicago area.
 Many reputable attorneys will offer free consultations so make sure you take the time to find the right attorney for you.

 Once you are released by a treating physician and received all of your medical bills and records, you are eligible to receive your full settlement amount.